EgorOrachyov/gRPC-Chat/README.md

 interaction and message passing.
 Runs server for root client.
 Supports only single connection to the server (maybe will be fixed later).

-Console application, which is located in java.Main, allows to run as server or client for the chat.
+Console application, which is located in java.edu.grpcchat.Main, allows to run as server or client for the chat.
 Follow the UI instruction in running app to configure your p2p session.

 Example to use from docker